mk-fg/reliable-discord-client-irc-daemon/README.rst

 - No discord-specific actions beyond all kinds of reading and sending messages to existing channels are supported - i.e. no creating accounts or channels on discord, managing roles, invites, bans, timeouts, etc - use WebUI, Harmony_ or proper discord bots.

+- Creating new private chats and channel/forum threads is not supported.

+  For private chats, it might be even dangerous to support - see `More info on third-party client blocking`_ section below for details.

 - Does not track user presence (online, offline, afk, playing game, etc) at all.